Probate Q&A Series What steps should a personal representative take when discovering an unpaid HOA lien after closing in North Carolina?

 • Negotiate terms or pay the lien promptly.

-• Ensure the HOA records a lien release and file it with the court.
+• Ensure the lien release is properly recorded and keep it in the estate file.

 Discovering an unpaid HOA lien after closing can complicate probate administration.
-By following these steps, personal representatives safeguard the estate and ensure clear title for beneficiaries.
+By following these steps, personal representatives safeguard the estate and help address title issues for beneficiaries.
 Pierce Law Group has experienced attorneys ready to guide you through every phase.
 Contact us today by emailing intake@piercelaw.com or calling (919) 341-7055.